Join the Adventure in Costa Rica

 Our cancellation policy is as follows:

-The deposit of $500 is refundable up to 6 months prior to the event (July 12th, 2019).
-After July 12th, the deposit is non-refundable unless we are able to transfer your registration to another participant.
+The deposit of $500 is refundable up to 6 months prior to the event.
+Within 6 months of the event, the deposit is non-refundable unless we are able to transfer your registration to another participant.

 The remaining balance of $2,400 is due 6 months prior to the event.
 If you choose to cancel within 6 months of the event, there are 2 options available to you.